KumarRobotics/ublox/README.md

 * **0.0.1**:
   - All topics are now published on a private node handle.
   - Velocities are published as stamped twist messages with covariance.
-Angular components are unsused.
+Angular components are unused.
   - `hAcc`, `vAcc` and `sAcc` are used to generate diagonal covariances.
   - Velocities use the correct convention: X-Y-Z = East-North-Up.
   - 2D **or** 3D fix correspond to `STATUS_FIX` (previously only 3D).